enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 }
 ```

 We can create a Future with a cpu bound workload that will be delegated to another thread.
-The OS will then schedule that threads workload to run in one of our cores.
+The OS will schedule that thread's workload to run in one of our cores.

 ```
-Future(cpuBound(time))
+Future(cpuBoundMethod(time))
 ```

 An `asynchronous` method will immediately return a future with a registered callback.
 Here we use a scheduler to simulate the callback.
 You should think that the scheduler does not belong to this program.